arnaudsj/pubnub-server-dev/README.md

 ## In a nutshell

-- Talk to PubNub API from Node.js
+- Pubnub FOSS server for debugging & development based on Node.js & Redis

 ## Synopsis